 4) Now take your application confirmation page, appointment page, and passport with you and go to the consulate or embassy of the United States.
 You’ll have to wait for your number to be called there and then you’ll be interviewed by a visa officer in the embassy/consulate.

 You’ll love to read: Malaysia Visa Requirement for Pakistanis

 Additional Documents for US Visa

-You should take some additional documents with you to support your visa case, but it’s not mandatory.
+You should take some additional documents with you to support your visa application.
+But that’s not compulsory.
 The most important thing in obtaining a US visa is the interview.
-If you satisfied the interview officer with your straightforward and true answers then you’ll win the case.
-However, don’t try to forward incorrect or untrue information, as this can result a refusal.
+If you satisfied the interviewing officer with your straightforward and true answers then your chances are high.
+However, do not provide incorrect information, as this can result in a refusal.

 - Marriage Certificate (if you are married)

 - B-form of your children (if children are going with you)